oktadev/okta-blog/_source/_posts/2022-07-27-python-okta.md

 If you download the CLI, you can type `okta start flask` and follow the provided instructions to get the project set up.
 The [GitHub repository](https://github.com/okta-samples/okta-flask-sample) will be downloaded for you and the environment variables will be configured in the `.okta.env` file.

 **NOTE:** You need to enter the URIs you want to use to redirect.
 In the CLI these are referred to as Redirect URIs.
-In your developer dashboard, they're called sign-in redirect URIs.
+In your developer dashboard, they're called **Sign-in redirect URIs**.
 For this walkthrough, we'll use: `http://localhost:3000/authorization-code/callback`.
 You can use other localhost ports, just be sure to write out the link with the `/authorization-code/callback` added at the end.
 You also need to add your **Post Logout Redirect URIs**.
 In the developer dashboard, these are called **Sign-out redirect URIs**.
 Since we used localhost:3000, the URI will be: `http://localhost:3000/`.

 ## Create an application (optional)